flav1972/blockadvertising/Readme.md

-# Advertising block
+# Partners block

 ## About

-Adds an advertisement block to selected sections of your e-commerce website.
+Adds an parteners block to selected sections of your e-commerce website.

 ## Contributing